dqiuwq/exam-notes/intro-ict-research-exam-guide.md

 * what decisions need to be made when designing an experiment?
 * wat are internal and external validity?

-> **what is an experiment** - *involves observation undert controlled conditions to test a `hypothesis`. it is one of the research strategies that investigates `cause and effect` of the relationship, also known as cauality, between variables namely, independent and dependent.
+> **what is an experiment** - *involves observation undert controlled conditions to test a `hypothesis`. it is one of the research strategies that investigates `cause and effect` of the relationship, also known as causalilty, between variables namely, independent and dependent.
 >
 > *all factors that may affect the results except factors that are hypothesised are excluded or controlled.*
 > objective of experiment - *to manipulate the `independent` variable(s) to observe changes in the `dependent` variable while controlling other factors.*